-- Checking on the progress of your child and identifying, planning and delivering any additional help your child may need and letting the SENDCO know as necessary. - High Quality Teaching of your child - Ensuring that the School's Information report and policy is followed in their classroom for all pupils with SEND
+- Following the advice on the pupil passport via class charts. - Checking on the progress of your child and identifying, planning and delivering any additional help your child may need and letting the SENCo know as necessary. - Personalised high quality teaching of your child. - Ensuring that the School's Information report and policy is followed in their classroom for all pupils with SEN.

-The SENDCO is responsible for:
+The SENCo is responsible for:

-- Developing and reviewing the Schools SEND Information Report and Policy - Co-ordinating all of the support for pupils with SEND - Ensuring that you are: - I) Involved in supporting your child's learning

-- II) Kept informed about the support your child is receiving - III) Involved in reviewing how your child is doing - IV) liaising with all other professionals who may be coming in to school to support your child - Updating the schools SEND Register and making sure that the records of your child's progress are kept up to date - Providing or sourcing specialist support for staff in the school, so they can help children with SEND in the school to achieve the best possible progress.
+- Developing and reviewing the Schools SEN Information Report and Policy. - Co-ordinating all of the support for pupils with SEN. - Ensuring that you are: - I) Involved in supporting your child's learning - II) Kept informed about the support your child is receiving - III) Involved in reviewing how your child is doing - Liaising with all other professionals who may be coming in to school to support your child. - Updating the schools SEN Register and making sure that the records of your child's progress are kept up to date. - Providing or sourcing specialist support for staff in the school, so they can help children with SEND in the school to achieve the best possible progress. - (In Secondary) writing pupil passports.